 Dogs itch for a lot of reasons, but no other skin problem causes as much itching as sarcoptic mange.
-Also known as “dog scabies,” sarcoptic mange is a common skin disease in dogs worldwide in every climate.
+Also known as “dog scabies,” sarcoptic mange is a common skin condition in dogs worldwide in every climate.
 It can occur in dogs of all ages and breeds, as well as humans and other animals.

 The symptoms of sarcoptic mange are caused by an allergic reaction to the scabies mite burrowing into the skin and laying eggs.
 Infections cause a severely itchy skin rash with oozing yellowish crusts, fur loss, pustules and other health problems.
 Many dogs develop skin infections as a result of constantly licking or scratching themselves.

 The good news is that there are many stories of people who have rescued severely mangy dogs and nursed them back to full health.
 If your dog is suffering from irritated, itchy skin, it is a good idea to make an appointment with your veterinarian right away.
 Early diagnosis of these symptoms will give you a head start on a cure for your dog.

 Sarcoptic mange (“canine scabies”) is an intensely itchy skin condition in dogs that is caused by parasitic mites called Sarcoptes scabiei.
 These mites spread from dog-to-dog by physical contact.
 Sarcoptic mange is highly contagious, but it is easily treatable and rarely fatal.

 Scabies mites prefer areas of skin with less fur, so the first place to look for symptoms will be the dog’s elbows, hocks, armpits, ears, chest, belly or groin.
 Look for hair loss in dogs, red skin and yellowish crusts, and pay close attention to ear tips and elbows where mange is usually worst.

 How to Check Your Dog for Scabies Mites